ikusalic/chef-vim-setup/README.md

 `.vimrc`, and the `:dotfiles_rvmrc_path` specifies the path to vimrc inside the repository.

-If the `:global` attribute is set to `true`, shared Vim will be set up.
+If the `:global_vimrc` attribute is set to `true`, shared Vim will be set up.
 The `:users` attribute can specify a list of users for whom to set up vimrc in their home directory.

 Note: both `:global` and `:users` attributes can be used at the same time.